Table of Contents

 - Outer membrane is continuous with the endoplasmic reticulum and has ribosomes.

-- Nuclear pores allow movement of RNA and proteins between nucleus and cytoplasm.
+- Nuclear pores allow bidirectional movement of RNA and proteins between nucleus and cytoplasm.

 - Components

-- Nuclear Matrix (Nucleoplasm): Contains nucleolus and chromatin.
+- Nuclear Matrix (Nucleoplasm): Semi-fluid substance containing nucleolus and chromatin.

-- Chromatin: Contains DNA, histone proteins, non-histone proteins, and RNA.
+- Composed of DNA, histone proteins, non-histone proteins and RNA.

 - Chromosomes